About the Program

 As the PGY-2 at Columbia, you serve as the primary adult and pediatrics consult resident.
 This exposes you to a wide range of pathologies, which helps develop your organizational and triage skills.
 You become very comfortable managing the range of common inpatient consults, including airway emergencies, foreign bodies, head and neck infections and facial trauma.
 In addition, you cover operative cases (both adult and pediatric cases) and assist in clinic as you are able.
 You spend two weeks of the 3 month block on night float and share weekend call in the five-resident call pool.

-During your time as the PGY-2 at the VA medical center, you act as the sole resident for the ENT service on most days of the week, and are responsible for all surgical cases, consults, and clinic.
+During your time as the PGY-2 at the VA medical center, you act as the sole resident for the ENT service and are responsible for all surgical cases, consults, and clinic.
 As such, you have the opportunity book your own surgical cases, seeing patients both pre-and post-operatively, and follow them through all stages of treatment.
-Twice a week, you are also joined by a senior resident from Mount Sinai.
-During your time at the VA you do not have any weekend call responsibilities and instead take primary in-house call at Columbia in a five-resident weekend call pool.
+The VA resident joins the Columbia team to help weekend call coverage.

 As the PGY-3 at Cornell you serve as the primary adult consult resident.
-You also oversee consults seen by our wonderful ENT PA Melissa and round on any admitted consults who require active follow up.
-The PGY-3 surgical experience primarily focuses on sinus cases, however there is also exposure to laryngology procedures as well.
+In addition, this block is a robust surgical experience in sinus and advanced skull base surgery.
 You work with a number of different attendings learning endoscopic sinus surgery, septoplasty, and transsphenoidal approaches.

 At Memorial Sloan Kettering, you serve as a member of the head and neck surgery team.
 You and your team members share the responsibility of managing inpatients, seeing consult patients, and operating.
 The surgical experience focuses primarily on open and endoscopic head and neck procedures and there is a wide range of case complexity.
 Many patients at Memorial Sloan Kettering have complex oncologic history, which makes cases challenging, interesting, and very valuable from an educational perspective.